Thanos-11/TMNT/README.md

 - Clone this repo
 - Run Gradle build in your IDE and hit the run button

+## Known Bugs
+There is a problem when deploying to Heroku app

 ## Technologies Used
 - Java
 - Spark